cefisalam/Face-Recognition/README.md

 Face Recognition using Principal Components Analysis

-For Normalization (This step is done and the Normalized Images are classified as Test and Train Images)
+For Normalization (This step is already performed and the Normalized Images are classified as Test and Train Images)

   1. Change the Current Directory to Normalization folder.